-As at the end of the financial year, 6,914,277 units in the Fund were held by the Responsible Entity and its related parties.
-Refer to Note 10 of the financial statements.
+As at the end of the financial year, Nil units in the Fund were held by the Responsible Entity and its related parties.
+Refer to Note 10 to the financial statements.

 Interests in the Fund issued during the financial year